 What’s the difference between Sapphire Preferred and Sapphire Reserve?

 The Sapphire Preferred is the more budget-friendly option.
-It carries a $95 annual fee, and earns 2x points on dining and travel, plus some lifestyle perks such as a DoorDash Dash Pass membership and $60 worth of Peloton credits.
+It carries a $95 annual fee, and earns 2x points on dining and travel.
 The Reserve card is the more premium option, and has a $550 annual fee.
 However, it earns 3x points on dining and travel, plus it has travel perks such as a $300 travel credit, $100 credit to TSA PreCheck/Global Entry, Priority Pass Select lounge membership and more.